 In this paper, we have obtained lower bounds for dilation, wirelength, and edge congestion of an embedding of graphs into n-cubes.
 In particular, we found lower bounds for congestion and wirelength in terms the bisection width of the guest graph.
 This technique allows the computation of the exact dilation and wirelength for a range of networks.
 An open problem remains to determine the edge congestion of these networks.
 It also opens up the study of embedding parameters which remains unsolved for several good candidates of guest architectures.
-Another direction for extending our work to make it more directly applicable is the study of weighted versions of the embedding problem.

 Acknowledgments.
 The work of R. Sundara Rajan was partially supported by Project No. 2/48(4)/2016/NBHM-R&D-II/11580, National Board of Higher Mathematics (NBHM), Department of Atomic Energy (DAE), Government of India.
 Sandi Klavžar acknowledges the financial support from the Slovenian Research Agency (research core funding No. P1-0297).
-Further, the authors would like to thank the anonymous referees for their comments and suggestions.
-These comments and suggestions were very helpful for improving the quality of this paper.